aravindmunna/hello-world-react-and-typescript-book/HelloWorld.md

 ##Basic React Component

-Below is a very basic example of a single React component.
+This is a very basic example of a single React component.
 We could make it even simpler, but this example is still basic enough to start with.

 **Source Code**